scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Inflict Wound
 - **AP Cost:** 5/4
-- **Weapon:** One-Handed
+- **Weapon:** any one-handed weapon
-- **Range:** Melee
+- **Range:** melee
 - **Level Required:** 9/16

 Attempt to mortally wound a target.
-Make a normal weapon attack, adding a Superior die if your flanking the target.
+Make a melee attack, adding a Superior die if your flanking the target.
 On hit they take 1 wound die in damage, and gain a random Lesser Wound on a critical.

-***Enhanced:*** The attack deals normal weapon damage and you attack with expertise if flanking the target.
+***Enhanced:*** The attack deals normal damage and you attack with expertise if flanking the target.

 #### Volley
 ___
 - **AP Cost:** 9/7
-- **Weapon:** Ranged
+- **Weapon:** any ranged weapon
-- **Range:** Weapon Range
+- **Range:** weapon range
 - **Level Required:** 9/17

 Shoot a volley of arrows at 3 adjacent targets.
 Make a ranged weapon attack against each one, adding 1 Terrible die to the attack rolls.
-On hit you deal normal weapon damage.
+On hit you deal normal damage.

 ***Enhanced:*** Add a Bad die instead of a Terrible die.

 ___
 #### Steel Tempest
 - **AP Cost:** 10/8
-- **Weapon:** Sword
+- **Weapon:** any sword
 - **Range:** 2
 - **Level Required:** 11/22

-Make a normal weapon attack against up to 5 creatures in range, adding 2 Terrible die to the roll.
+Make a melee attack against up to 5 creatures in range, adding 2 Terrible die to the roll.
 On hit you deal your weapon's wounds to the creature.

 ***Enhanced:*** If you manage to hit 5 creatures, they grant combat advantage until the start of your next turn.